 Notice of cancellation must be in writing, with details of the superannuation vehicle to which payment is to be made.
 The amount of payment will be adjusted for investment earnings (gains/losses) while the money has been with Christian Super.

-If you (or your beneficiaries) wish to make a Formal Complaint about the operations or management of the Fund or about a decision of the Trustee, contact the Fund’s complaints department within 28 days of becoming aware of the situation.
+If you wish to make a Formal Complaint about the operations or management of the Fund or about a decision of the Trustee, you can do this by contacting the Fund’s Complaints Manager at 1300 360 907, email@example.com or PO Box 3035 Rhodes NSW 2138 Australia.

-Where a member lodges a Complaint in written form (whether by post, fax or email)
+Where you lodge a Formal Complaint in written form (whether by post, fax or email), we will:

-– Within 5 working days, the Fund will contact the Complainant to acknowledge receipt of the Complaint and request any additional information.
+- Contact you within 1 business day to acknowledge receipt of the Complaint and request any additional information.

-– The Complaints Manager will try to resolve the Complaint within 14 working days of receipt of the Complaint.
+- Seek to resolve the Complaint within 5 business days of receipt of the Complaint without formal response, and 45 calendar days with formal response.

-If the matter is not resolved to your satisfaction by the Trustee, you may contact the Superannuation Complaints Tribunal (SCT).
-The SCT is an independent body established by the Commonwealth Government to deal with certain types of complaints relating to superannuation.
+If the matter is not resolved to your satisfaction by the Trustee, you may contact the Australian Financial Complaints Authority (AFCA).
+AFCA is an independent body established by the Commonwealth Government to deal with complaints from consumers in the financial system, including in relation to superannuation, and you can contact AFCA without incurring any fees or charges using the following contact details: